What Advisors Should Look for in an Alternative Investment

 Certain alternative investments can offer additional benefits beyond the three previously discussed.
 While inflation has been low for the last several years, some fear that it may pick up with the amount of stimulus provided by Congress and the Federal Reserve.
 Real estate and other real assets can serve as an effective inflation hedge as their valuations participate in the growth of prices.
 Other investments, such as bonds and cash, will see their purchasing power decay at these times, and will thus lose value.

 Alternatives can provide powerful tax benefits as well.
-The Origin Income Plus Fund provides a 6.4% distribution and writes off depreciation and other expenses to offset the majority of this income.
+The Origin Income Plus Fund provides a current 5.6% distribution and writes off depreciation and other expenses to offset the majority of this income.
 This creates great tax efficiency for the end investor, which passes through to their K1.
 In addition, our buy and hold strategy for the fund limits capital gains (and transaction costs), which can otherwise serve as a major drag on performance.
 These benefits can add up to significant gains over an extended period of time.

 Finally, one less quantifiable benefit that alternatives can provide to clients is the ability to partake in a new and exciting opportunity that they find interesting.
 The investment landscape is one that is ever-changing.
 There will always be new ideas that thrive and need capital along the way.
 Alternative investments provide a means for your clients to take part.